 The Sumitomo Agreement and related agreements governing the Sumitomo facility required both Funding II and us to, among other things (i) make representations and warranties regarding the collateral as well as each of our businesses, (ii) agree to certain indemnification obligations, and (iii) comply with various covenants, servicing procedures, limitations on acquiring and disposing of assets, reporting requirements and other customary requirements for similar credit facilities.
 The Sumitomo facility agreements also include usual and customary default provisions such as the failure to make timely payments under the facility, a change in control of Funding II, and the failure by Funding II or us to materially perform under the Sumitomo Agreement and related agreements governing the Sumitomo facility, which, if not complied with, could accelerate repayment under the facility, thereby materially and adversely affecting our liquidity, financial condition and results of operations.
+Funding II was formed for the sole purpose of entering into the Sumitomo facility and has no other operations.

 The Sumitomo facility is secured by all of the assets of Funding II.
 Each loan origination under the facility is subject to the satisfaction of certain conditions.
 We cannot be assured that Funding II will be able to borrow funds under the Sumitomo facility at any particular time or at all.
-As of September 30, 2011, we had \$5.0 million of borrowings outstanding under the Sumitomo facility, which had a fair value of \$5.0 million.
+As of December 31, 2011, we had \$20.0 million of borrowings outstanding under the Sumitomo facility, which borrowings had a fair value of \$20.0 million.

-As of September 30, 2011, except for assets that were funded through our SBIC subsidiary, substantially all of our assets were pledged as collateral under the Wells Fargo facility, ING facility or the Sumitomo facility.
+As of December 31, 2011, except for assets that were funded through our SBIC subsidiary, substantially all of our assets were pledged as collateral under the Wells Fargo facility, ING facility or the Sumitomo facility.

-Interest expense for the years ended September 30, 2011, 2010 and 2009 was \$15.1 million, \$1.9 million and \$0.6 million, respectively.
+Interest expense for the three months ended December 31, 2011, the year ended September 30, 2011 and the three months ended December 31, 2010 was \$5.7 million, \$15.1 million and \$1.9 million, respectively.